Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 Why is my Task Manager not showing?

-It’s important for the Task Manager to function properly as it monitors how your system’s resources are being utilized.
+The Task Manager needs to function properly as it monitors how your system’s resources are being utilized.

 But recently, many of our readers have complained that Task Manager is not showing or not working in Windows 11.